Emergency Preparedness

 Boston Strong – Get ready, be safe, stay healthy

 Emergencies don’t wait for you to prepare before they strike.
 They can happen at any time, anywhere.
 From hurricanes and blizzards to house fires and flooding, you need to be prepared and ready to protect yourself, your loved ones, and your community.
-Learn how you can prepare for an emergency by following these 4 simple steps:
+Learn how you can prepare for an emergency by following these four steps:

 • Get Ready: Access the information, plans, practice, and supplies you should have to prepare for all types of emergencies.